revforyou/Content_Moderation_System/README.md

 Ray Train: Enables multi-node distributed training with built-in fault tolerance Canary + Staging + Prod: Follows industry-standard CI/CD for safe deployment transitions

-Unit 1:

-Unit 2 – Cloud Computing: We used Chameleon Cloud’s KVM@TACC for provisioning four nodes and persistent volumes.
-Object store was accessed via RClone.
+Unit 2 – Cloud Computing: We used Chameleon Cloud’s KVM@TACC for provisioning three nodes and persistent storage.

 Unit 3 – DevOps: Terraform provisioned GPU/VM nodes.
-Ansible configured Kubernetes with Helm, and ArgoCD handled Helm-based continuous deployment to staging/canary/production environments.
+Ansible used for installation Kubernetes, and ArgoCD handled continuous deployment to staging/canary/production environments.

-Unit 4 – Model Training: BERT was trained on Jigsaw dataset using PyTorch with Ray multi-node orchestration and weekly retraining based on timestamp-split data.
+Unit 4 – Model Training: BERT was trained on Jigsaw dataset using PyTorch using A100 gpu.

-Unit 5 – MLOps Platform: MLflow managed model versions, tracked experiments, and stored metrics/artifacts in MinIO (S3-compatible).
+Unit 5 – MLOps Platform: MLflow managed model versions, tracked experiments, and stored metrics/artifacts in MinIO.

 Unit 6 – Serving: FastAPI container exposed a /predict endpoint.
 Canary/staging/production environments were created with Helm.

 Unit 7 – Monitoring: A simulation script streams data from production.csv to emulate real-world load.
 Logs and responses are tracked.

-Unit 8 – Data Pipeline: Docker Compose ETL system downloaded, preprocessed, split, and stored the Jigsaw dataset into object store using RClone.
+Unit 8 – Data Pipeline: Docker Compose ETL system downloaded, preprocessed, split, and loaded the Jigsaw dataset into persistent object store.
+Provisioned block volume to store model artifacts and logs.
+Wrote a script to generate send data from production set to inference endpoin, similar to what it could be expected to see in production use.

 #### Difficulty points attempted:

-#### Model serving and monitoring platforms

 Develop multiple options for serving.

 Monitor for data drift.

+#### Model serving and monitoring platforms